Investors await Evergrande's overdue $148 mln payment as debt woes grow - Up News Info

 Article content

-Worries over the potential fallout from Evergrande roiled China’s property sector on Tuesday, slamming the bonds https://www.reuters.com/world/china/chinas-state-council-held-meeting-with-property-developers-banks-source-2021-11-09 of real estate companies amid worries that the crisis could spread to other markets.
+Worries over the potential fallout from Evergrande have also roiled China’s property sector in recent days, slamming the bonds https://www.reuters.com/world/china/chinas-state-council-held-meeting-with-property-developers-banks-source-2021-11-09 of real estate companies amid worries the crisis could spread to other markets and sectors.

-The slide in bond prices came just hours after the U.S. Federal Reserve warned China’s troubled property sector could pose global risks.
+Shares of developer Fantasia Holdings plunged 50% on Wednesday after it said there is no guarantee it will be able to meet its other financial obligations following a missed payment of $205.7 million that was due Oct.
+4.

 Underlining the liquidity squeeze, some real estate firms disclosed plans to issue debt in the inter-bank market at a meeting with China’s inter-bank bond market regulator, the Securities Times reported on Wednesday.